jgerminario/snip/README.md

 <img src="snip.gif" />
 </p>

+### New in release 0.0.8

+Snip now includes a clipboard functionality.
+Copy the code you want to save to your clipboard, then run `snip -c`.
+You'll be asked to specify a language type and a title.

+Snippet search has been added in 0.0.8.
+From the commandline, run `snip -d .` to see all of your snippets.
+To see only a certain language (rb, js, erb), specify as follows `snip -d js`.
+To search within the content of the snippet (for example, for any content with 'angular' in it), `snip -d "angular"`.

 ## How it works

 Snip uses simple, easy-to-remember tags that you place inside your code during your normal workflow: